ariesbabu/ocp-gitp/docs/optional_labs/ocp_image_registry.md

    :::note

-   The ``ntnx-objects.prism-central.cluster.local`` SAN is required at this time as a second domain to workaround HPOC runbook issue which by default installs a SSL certificate by using this FQDN.
+   The ``ntnxlab.ntnxlab.local`` SAN is required at this time as a second domain to workaround HPOC runbook issue which by default installs a SSL certificate by using this FQDN.

    This is usually not required in environments that doesn't pre-populate deterministic FQDN as the SAN of the certificate.
    :::